AdrianCobo/nextjs-nft-marketplace-thegraph/README.md

 # Hardhat Nft Marketplace Front End

-On this repo you will find the front-ent for the nft-marketplace smartcontract but using the graph instead of using moralis: https://github.com/AdrianCobo/hardhat-nft-marketplace
+On this repo you will find the front-end for the nft-marketplace smartcontract but using the graph instead of using moralis: https://github.com/AdrianCobo/hardhat-nft-marketplace

 1. Home Page:
     1. Show recently listed NFTs